 Excellent Research Scholarships: two awards of NT $100,000 are to recognize students with excellent research outputs.

-Outstanding Academic Performance Scholarships: eight awards of NT $50,000 are to recognize students with outstanding academic records, and preference will go to students with financial difficulty.
+Merit Scholarships: eight awards of NT $50,000 are to recognize students with outstanding academic records, and preference will go to students from low- and middle-income families, poor families, or those with sudden family changes.

-Application procedures: (1) Application Deadlines: the end of October (2) Required documents:
+Application procedures: (1) Application Deadlines: After the start of the first semester of each year, students should follow the announcement of the CBA and submit the application documents to the College.
+(2) Required documents:

 Excellent Research Scholarships: the application form, transcripts, a cover letter, a research statement, and two recommendation letters.

-Outstanding Academic Performance Scholarships: the application form, transcripts, a cover letter, two recommendation letters, and proof of financial difficulty.
+Merit Scholarships: the application form, transcripts, a cover letter, two recommendation letters, and proof of financial difficulty.

 Scholarship amount: